Giving thanks for all that I have and for my loved ones and friends ❤

 The ceremony started exactly and 2pm and it was really very nice, or at least what I saw of it !
 Only about 20 minutes into it I sort of um, wound up in an ambulance for about an hour!
 Sitting in the sun for 2 1/2 hours with not enough water caused me to pass out.
 So I missed the actual launching into the water of the Mayflower II which was mostly our reason for going to the event.
 But on the other hand I met some terrific EMT’s who took great care of me.

 All in all it was a really nice day with people I care about, and celebrating the Mayflower II which holds a special place in my heart and in my heritage.

 This week we are to share a photo of something that says “heritage” to us.
 My daughter Deb and I have been deep into genealogy and tracing our roots.
 On my father’s side our family, the Freeman’s go back to the original founding fathers of Newark, New Jersey.
-My 8th times great grandfather (not sure of the number), Stephen Freeman, along with Robert Treat and a host of other men from Milford and Branford, CT founded the city of Newark in 1666.
+My 8th times great grandfather (not sure of the number), Robert Treat and a host of other men from Milford and Branford, CT founded the city of Newark in 1666.
 I am the last of our particular Freeman line to be born in Newark as was my father, my grandfather etc.

 There are two monuments to the founders of Newark in the city.
 One is in Fairmont Cemetery where many of my family are buried.
 That’s Robert Treat on the top.